Wearing a suit vest is often considered old-fashioned, but it’s making a notable comeback.

 how to fit a single-breasted suit vest: the front

-The armholes should be high up against your underarms, ensuring a better fit against your body.
-If there is any straining or pulling of the vest buttons, the vest is too small and needs some alterations.
+The armholes should sit high on your underarms for a better fit.
+If the vest buttons strain or pull, it’s too small and needs some alterations.

 The neckline of your vest creates a V-shape and rises relatively high against your chest.
 The shape of the V should be narrow enough so that others can see a hint of your vest when you button your suit jacket.